Plant sap analysis as a diagnostic tool for winter wheat nutrient use efficiency

 Year 1 Education and Outreach Activities:

 The first year of the education and outreach activities for the project revolved around planning and spreading the word about the project.
-Through the Palouse Conservation District's social media platforms two posts were made about the project that was seen by just over 3,000 followers.
+Through the Palouse Conservation District's social media platforms, two posts were made about the project that was seen by just over 3,000 followers.
 The social media posts can be seen below.
-The project was also highlighted in Palouse Conservation District's Annual Report that was distributed to our mailing list reaching over 2,ooo subscribers.
+The project was also highlighted in the Palouse Conservation District's Annual Report that was distributed to our mailing list, reaching over 2,ooo subscribers.
 A copy of the annual report can be found below.
-We have been planning for both a sap testing stop on a field day that will be held in May 2024 and a precision agriculture field day that will take place in June 2024.
-The education and outreach team have also been working with a contractor to develop our pre-project questionnaire that will be distributed prior to both of these field a days.
+We planned for both a sap testing stop on a field day that was held in May 2024 and a precision agriculture field day that took place in June 2024.
+The education and outreach team initiated work with a contractor (Arrowleaf Consulting) to develop a pre-project questionnaire that was distributed before both of these field days.

 Sap Testing Social Media post 1